 Here’s how to go about creating a sales funnel to drive sales for your business:

-The first step in the sales process is figuring out which product you want to sell.
+The first step in the sales process is figuring out which product you want to sell, e. g. an online course.
 The most successful product is like a painkiller – it solves an immediate need (a huge problem) for your audience.

 Now identify a smaller problem along the way that can be solved in 5 minutes.
 Create an opt-in (lead magnet) and give it away in exchange for an email address.